 Will coursework follow my high school’s academic calendar?

-What do I need to take Online courses through the PSEOP/Dual Enrollment program?
+What do I need to take online courses through the CCP program?

 Will these courses meet my high school graduation requirements?

 Students’ high schools have the final authority in determining how these courses apply to fulfilling graduation requirements.
 Notre Dame College does not track the students’ high school graduation requirements.

 Will other colleges besides Notre Dame College accept these credits?

 The acceptance of these credits is at the discretion of the other institutions.